-Honorable Mention: Rajon Rondo, Los Angeles Lakers -- Player Option
+Honorable Mention: Rajon Rondo, Los Angeles Lakers -- Unrestricted

 STATS: 7.1 PPG, 5 APG, 3 RPG, 0.8 SPG, 32.8% 3P

 Rondo is closer to the end of his career than to his prime.
 With that being said, when the postseason comes around, there are few veterans in the NBA you’d rather have to direct an offense.
 This wasn't the prettiest regular season for the 34-year-old, but he has played better in the postseason (especially in Game 2 against the Houston Rockets when he recorded 10 points, 9 assists, 5 steals, 3 rebounds and was a game-high +28 off the bench).
 Remember, he worked wonders with Anthony Davis in New Orleans a few years back.
-Rondo has a $2.6 million player option to stay in Los Angeles next season if he desires.
-That trigger date is Oct.
-17 (subject to change).
+Rondo declined his player option with the Lakers.

 STATS: 4.9 PPG, 1.1 APG, 2 RPG, 0.8 SPG, 38.1% 3P

 Part of the Bulls’ best defensive lineups, Harrison is an annoying match-up for opposing guards.
 He’s 6-foot-7 with arms that go on for days, leading to deflections and steals to get his team out on the break (which is why he was one of Jim Boylen's favorite weapons to throw off opposing offenses).
 The 26-year-old doesn’t command too much usage on offense, but he can get the occassional bucket when called upon.
 Harrison has shown if you put him on the floor, he’ll reward you for it.
-Whether the Bulls will let Harrison walk or match an offer sheet may depend on the preferences of Chicago's next head coach.
+Chicago declined its team option on Harrison, making him an unrestricted free agent.

 9. Shabazz Napier, Washington Wizards -- Unrestricted